 methods, not necessarily authorized methods.

-, 5XX
+& 5XX

-Request and response bodies SHALL be Terse JSON-LD documents encoded as a single top-level JSON Object.
+RDF request and response bodies SHALL be encoded as Terse JSON-LD documents having a single top-level JSON Object.
 The JSON Object encodes the default RDF Graph.

-It MAY also contain an
+The top-level Object MAY contain an @metadata

-member encoding a supplementary metadata graph.
+member encoding a

 A response graph SHALL be considered authoritative for subjects at the